-With a geographical footprint comprising over 300 locations throughout the United Kingdom and Ireland, we believe that we have the ability to serve our customers "anytime, anywhere".
-Our core HSS Hire network currently comprises a national distribution centre, 9 regional distribution centres, 27 local distribution centres and over 288 selling branches and locations, all connected through our hub and spoke distribution model.
-As part of the Group's continuous development and transformation the Group is in the process of developing the Group's national distribution centre into an enhanced National Distribution & Engineering Centre ("NDEC"), due to open in H1 2016.
-The opening of the NDEC will facilitate further changes to the existing regional and local distribution centres which are detailed in "Business-Logistics and Operations-New National Distribution & Engineering Centre ("NDEC")".
-In addition, our specialist businesses operate from 41 locations, some of which are shared with our other businesses.
+With a geographical footprint throughout the United Kingdom and Ireland, we believe that we have the ability to serve our customers "anytime, anywhere".
+Our core HSS Hire network currently comprises a national distribution and engineering centre ('NDEC'), which makes deliveries to and collects hire fleet from our 29 customer distribution centres and our local branches across England, Wales and Scotland.
+We also operate distribution centres and branches in Northern Ireland and Ireland.
+The NDEC opened in March 2016 to facilitate the changes to our previous hub and spoke network which are explained in "Business-Logistics and Operations-National Distribution & Engineering Centre ("NDEC")".
+In addition, our specialist brands operate from 19 distinct locations, with a large number of these sites used by more than brand following co-location activity through 2016.